8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Do I need a root canal before a crown?

-You will only need a root canal before a crown if tooth decay has reached your dental pulp.
-However, you can also receive a dental crown if you have a damaged or worn tooth and require protection.
+If tooth decay has reached your dental pulp, you will only need a root canal before a crown.
+However, you can also get a dental crown if you have a damaged or worn tooth and require protection.
 We often recommend a crown following root canal treatment to protect a weakened tooth.

 Schedule a Dental Exam and Consultation

-If you are interested in learning more about dental crowns in our Columbia, MD area dentist office, schedule an appointment.
+If you want to learn more about dental crowns in our Columbia, MD, area dentist office, schedule an appointment.
+You can also call (410) 415-9013.
 Howard County Smiles is currently welcoming new patients.